 Faculty collaborating with undergraduate researchers will be responsible for overseeing all aspects of the grant award.
 Awards for the academic year will not exceed $2,800 per student project, divided among student stipends, supplies, services, and research-related travel.
 For projects with one student, a maximum of $2,000 in stipend funds is recommended; for two students, $2,400; for three students, $2,800.
 Funds for supplies, services, and research-related travel will typically be limited to $600.
 Requests exceeding these maxima must be clearly justified in the budget explanation.
 Students working on multiple projects may be limited to a maximum stipend of $2800 for all projects in one funding cycle depending on availability of funds.

 Faculty, academic staff, and undergraduate students engaged in research or other scholarly activities in all disciplines are encouraged to apply.
-Graduate students may also be involved in the project as mentors to undergraduate students.
+A graduate student may also be involved in the project as a mentor to undergraduate students.
 Faculty and academic staff must have .5 FTE or greater appointments.
 The proposal may be submitted by any member of the collaborating team.

 The Student-Faculty Research Collaboration application is processed in BP Logix and may be initiated by a mentor or a student.
 To start the form, initiate the Faculty Student Research Collaboration (academic year or summer grants) form and select Student/Faculty Research Collaboration Grants from the program dropdown within the form.
 Please visit the Using eForms and BP Logix page for a detailed explanation of the eForm system and please also see General Proposal Guidelines.